oc-digital/fitrme-blog/posts/best_time_of_day_to_exercise.md

 ## 4. Sleep and Recovery are King

 Unless it is really the only time you will work out or the only time you feel the best, you should avoid working out immediately before bed.
-Exercising too closely to bedtime sabatoges your body's urge to sleep.
+Exercising too closely to bedtime sabotages your body's urge to sleep.
 This isn’t ideal because sleep is very important for recovery.
 It’s when your body naturally produces most of its own performance-enhancing drugs in the form of hormones.
 Anything that hurts your ability to sleep should be eliminated if possible.

 Exercise utilizes a lot of nutrients which are further depleted at night.
 If you're on a strict diet (perhaps trying to lose weight), you run additional risk by working out prior to bed and then not eating to recover from your training session.
 If you plan to train hard at night, you should have a recovery shake at a minimum before going to sleep.